Lifting tropical intersections: Introduction

 has pure codimension $\codim_Y X + \codim_Y X'$ in a neighborhood of $w$.
 We extend Theorem \ref{basic} to proper intersections at suitable points of $\Trop(Y)$, as follows.

-Recall that $\Trop(Y)$ is the underlying set of a polyhedral complex of pure dimension $\dim Y$, with a positive integer multiplicity assigned to each facet.
-We say that a point in $\Trop(Y)$ is \textbf{simple} if it lies in the interior of a facet of multiplicity $1$.
+Recall that $\Trop(Y)$ is the underlying set of a polyhedral complex of pure dimension $\dim Y$, with a positive integer multiplicity assigned to each \textbf{facet}, by which we mean a maximal face.
+We say that a point in $\Trop(Y)$ is \textbf{simple} if it is in the interior of a facet of multiplicity $1$.

 \begin{thm2} Suppose $\Trop(X)$ meets $\Trop(X')$ properly at a simple point $w$ in $\Trop(Y)$.
 Then $w$ is contained in the tropicalization of $X \cap X'$. \end{thm2}

 Every point in the tropicalization of the torus is simple, so Theorem~\ref{basic} is the special case of Theorem~\ref{main} where $Y$ is the full torus $T$.
 The hypothesis that $w$ be simple is necessary; see Section~\ref{sec:examples}.
 We strengthen Theorem \ref{main} further by showing that where $\Trop(X)$ and $\Trop(X')$ meet properly, the facets of the tropical intersection appear with the expected multiplicities, suitably interpreted.
 See Theorem~\ref{thm:main plus multiplicities} for a precise statement.